icip-cas/AutoAlign/README.md

 bash ./scripts/post_install.sh
 ```

-### 📂 Data Format
+### 📂 Data

-We currently utilize the format in data/dummy_sft.json for supervised fine-tuning and the format in data/dummy_dpo.json for the reinforcement learning process.
+We publicly release a collection of SFT data [here]().
+This toolkit currently utilizes the format in data/dummy_sft.json for supervised fine-tuning and the format in data/dummy_dpo.json for the reinforcement learning process.
 Please refer to these files for more details.

 ### 📚 Basic Training Operators